kokkos/kokkos-core-wiki/API-Reference/Kokkos::DynamicView.md

     Resizes the DynamicView with sufficient chunks of memory of `chunk_size` to store the requested number of elements `n`.
     This method can only be called outside of parallel regions.
     `n` is restricted to be smaller than the `max_extent` value passed to the DynamicView constructor.
-    This method must be called after construction of the DynamicView as the constructor sets the requested sizes for `chunk_size` and `max_extent`, but does not take input for actual amount of memory to be used.
+    This method must be called after the construction of the DynamicView as the constructor sets the requested sizes for `chunk_size` and `max_extent`, but does not take input for the actual amount of memory to be used.

   * ```c++
     KOKKOS_INLINE_FUNCTION
     size_t allocation_extent() const noexcept
     ```
-    Returns the total size of the product of number of chunks multipled by the chunk size.
-This may be larger than `size` as this includes total size for total number of complete chunks of memory.
+    Returns the total size of the product of the number of chunks multiplied by the chunk size.
+This may be larger than `size` as this includes the total size for the total number of complete chunks of memory.

   * ```c++
     KOKKOS_INLINE_FUNCTION